 James Elkins 2001

 Born 1983.
-Lives and works in Stellenbosch, South Africa.
-Married and has two daughters.
+Lives and works in Stellenbosch, South Africa with her husband and has two daughters.

 2007-2011.
 Master of Fine Arts, Stellenbosch University (cum laude)